juroc95/juroc95/README.md

 ## 💡 A Bit More About Me
 - Fluent in English & Korean
-- Served in the Republic of Korea Navy 🇰🇷
+- Served in the Republic of Korea Navy
-- Breakdancing since 2012 (yes, really 🕺) – catch me at events in the Pacific Northwest!
+- Breakdancer, participating in events across the Northwest USA since 2012